ResursBank/ecomphp/README.md

 As EComPHP is continuously developed, you should take a look at our bitbucket repo to keep this information updated.
 It can be found at https://bitbucket.org/resursbankplugins/resurs-ecomphp

+## Development repo

+Current primary development repo is pointed at develop/1.3 - when changes are committed, they will also merge with 1.1 and 1.0 by a simple cut and paste of the primary class in rbapiloader to the other release.
+As they are built the same way this is the simplest way to keep all versions maintained (at least until a new better major shows up).

 ## Regular requirements, dependencies and information

 * For EComPHP 1.0 (With no namespaces) at least PHP 5.6.